Get Help Today(877) 648-4288

 Psilocybin is a chemical compound contained in some Psychedelic Mushrooms native to Mexico, Central America, and the US.
 The so-called “Magic Mushrooms” are distinguished from the non-magical variety by their long, slender stems and caps with dark gills on the underside.
 They are generally ingested orally or brewed in tea to reduce the bitter flavor.
 Psilocybin can produce hallucinations, an inability to differentiate reality from fantasy, panic attacks, and psychosis if consumed in large doses.
 They are also known as Shrooms.

 Synthetic Cathinones, or “Bath Salts,” are man-made illicit substances known for their Stimulant and Hallucinogenic effects.
 Chemically, Bath Salts are related to the Khat plant, grown in East Africa and South Arabia.
 Its makeup varies with each lab that produces it, increasing its potential for fatal use.
 Bath Salts are usually a white or brown crystal-like powder, packaged with labels like “not for human consumption” to bypass federal regulations.
 They are sold legally as cheap substitutes for Stimulants like Meth and Cocaine because labs are able to reintroduce slightly-altered versions of the substance in quick succession and dodge law enforcement efforts.

-Salvia Divinorum is a plant with psychoactive properties that is native to Mexico and Central and South America.
+Salvia Divinorum is a plant with Psychoactive properties that is native to Mexico and Central and South America.
 Also called Diviner’s Sage, Magic Mint, and Sage Of The Seers, this Hallucinogen distorts time and causes a feeling of flying.
 Unintended physical effects include dizziness, lack of coordination, chills, and nausea.
-Salvia Divinorum is legal in some states, decriminalized in others, and an illegal Schedule 1 substance in many states as well.
+Salvia Divinorum is legal in some states, decriminalized in others, and an illegal Schedule I substance in many states as well.

-DMT, or dimethyltryptamine, is a hallucinogenic found in some plants as well as inside the brains, blood, and urine of mammals.
-Those seeking a high from the compound commonly use Amazonian plants, like Ayahuasca, to extract a derivative in the form of white, crystalline powder.
-DMT can be smoked, injected, or consumed orally to produce intense hallucinations (including “true” hallucinations, involving total departures from reality) and euphoria.
+DMT, or Dimethyltryptamine, is a Hallucinogen found in some plants as well as inside the brains, blood, and urine of mammals.
+Those seeking to experience the effects of the compound commonly use an Amazonian brew called Ayahuasca.
+DMT can also be smoked, injected, or consumed orally to produce intense hallucinations (including “true” hallucinations, involving total departures from reality) and euphoria.
 It is a Schedule I drug in the US and is also referred to as Dimitri.